 The Evaluators' Form is a document that is intended to capture information directly related to the exercise, and thus evaluation, objectives.
 It is primarily composed by a list of capabilities (e.g. communications, risk management, situational assessment, community preparedness, etc.) that are selected to be tested within the exercise.
 For each capability, critical activities and individual tasks (e.g. risk assessment: identification of critical assets, vulnerability assessment, impact assessment, etc.) to be executed, and thus observed and evaluated, are also included.
 Performance measures and corresponding metrics may be optionally included, encouraging the evaluators to explicitly measure and rate the measures of the activities.
-Depending on the focus of the evaluation, subject matter or performance oriented, metrics may be measurable values (e.g. number of trained citizens, time, etc.), a binary answer (Yes/No & /Partially) or a qualitative rating metric (Well, Moderately, Poor).
+Depending on the focus of the evaluation, subject matter or performance oriented, metrics may be measurable values (e.g. number of trained citizens, time, etc.), a binary answer (Yes/No & /Partially), a qualitative (Well, Moderately, Poor), or a numerical rating metric (e.g. 1-5.).
+In the latter case, the rating scale and its interpretation should be pre-defined.
+Completely open-ended questions or statements can be also part of the Evaluators' Form.

 It is up to the exercise planning team to decide whether activities, tasks and measures will be given per capability tested and their level of detail.
 Thus, topics for monitoring may be included in the form of questions, open-ended or with rating options, or as statements, for which room for observation notes and explanations can be also given, together with possible rating options.
+Should evaluation be requested per capability, in the case of numerical rating, different weight factors may be attributed per capability, activity, or task, depending on the exercise objectives and priorities.
+An overall score may be computed and this may be reported in the After-Action Report and After-Action Summary.